AscendingPassage.com HOME PAGE.

 and never held its mummy.
 It was the last.
 Even while men were slowly

-well have seemed its eternal chamber, others gods were born, and the
+well have been its eternal chamber, others gods were born, and the

 cult of the Apis had come to an end--suddenly, then and there!